 Instead, we recommend listing the benefits of leaving a review– discuss how it reflects well on your business.

 Mention how your business can grow (throw in a little mission statement).

 Also, discuss how reviews are a chance for you to evaluate mistakes and upgrade your business.

-And finally, emphasize that you will always listen to your customers’ opinions!
+And finally, emphasise that you will always listen to your customers’ opinions!

 Building reviews are a vital part of your online reputation.
 Even though it’s a long process, you can’t ignore it.